Exponential utility maximization under model uncertainty for unbounded endowments: Introduction

 where $\mathcal{M}$ denotes the set of all martingale measures $Q$ for the stock $S$ calibrated to the options (i.e.~$E_Q[g^i]=g^i_0$ for $1\leq i\leq e$) under which the robust entropy $H(Q,\mathcal{P})$ is finite.
 Finally we study if \eqref{eq:intro.primal} satisfies the dynamic programming principle (in case without options), meaning that it is possible to analyze the problem locally and later ``glue" everything together.
 In particular this implies that a strategy which is optimal at time 0, will be optimal again, if one starts to solve the optimization problem at some positive time $t$.

 The main contribution of this paper is to show that positive answers to all three questions, namely the existence of an optimal strategy, duality, and dynamic programming can be given under weak assumptions, see Theorem \ref{thm:main} and Theorem \ref{thm:main.options}.
 Further, it is shown that a scaled version of \eqref{eq:intro.primal} converges to the minimal superhedging price of $X$ if the risk-aversion parameter $\gamma$ tends to infinity, see Theorem \ref{thm:limit.superhedg}.
 In fact, we adopt the setting suggested by Bouchard and Nutz in the milestone paper \cite{bouchard2015arbitrage} and show by means of optimal control, that for any unbounded measurable (lower semianalytic) random endowment $X$ (regardless of whether the optimization problem \eqref{eq:intro.primal} is finite or not), existence, duality, and the dynamic programming principle hold true.
-Due to the unboundedness of $X$ there are several technical obstacles for dynamic programming.
-This is bypassed by showing duality and dynamic programming simultaneously: In each local (i.e.~the one-period case) problem, trading strategies are vectors in $\mathbb{R}^d$ and finite dimensional arguments may be applied to show duality.
-This duality then gives enough regularity for arguments needed to apply dynamic programming.

 Needless to say, utility maximization is an important topic in mathematical finance starting with \cite{kramkov1999asymptotic,merton1971optimum}.
-In case of exponential utility function (though in a continuous-time and non-robust setting) \cite{frittelli2000minimal} and \cite{delbaen2002exponential} were the first to prove duality and existence, which lead to further analysis, for example a BSDE characterization of the optimal value and solution in an incomplete market and under trading constraints is given in \cite{hu2005utility}, and the dynamics and asymptotics in the risk-aversion parameter $\gamma$ are studied in \cite{mania2005dynamic}.
+In case of exponential utility function (though in a continuous-time and non-robust setting), \cite{frittelli2000minimal} and \cite{delbaen2002exponential} were the first to prove duality and existence, which lead to further analysis, for example a BSDE characterization of the optimal value and solution in an incomplete market and under trading constraints is given in \cite{hu2005utility}, and the dynamics and asymptotics in the risk-aversion parameter $\gamma$ are studied in \cite{mania2005dynamic}.
 In the presence of uncertainty, starting with \cite{quenez2004optimal} and \cite{schied2004risk}, most results are obtained under the assumption that $\mathcal{P}$ is dominated, see e.g.~\cite{backhoff2015robust,gundel2005utility,owari2011robust}.
-The literature focusing on a non-dominated set $\mathcal{P}$ is still comprehensible and in continuous-time results are given in \cite{denis2013optimal,matoussi2015robust,neufeld2015robust}.
+The literature focusing on a nondominated set $\mathcal{P}$ is still comprehensible and in continuous-time results are given in \cite{denis2013optimal,matoussi2015robust,neufeld2015robust}.